Libyans vote for new parliament in test for transition

 Many Libyans fear the vote will produce just another interim assembly.
 A special body to draft a new national constitution has still not finished its work, leaving questions over what kind of political system Libya will eventually adopt.

-To discourage political infighting between parties, which paralysed decision-making and led to a crisis over two rival prime ministers in May, candidates must run as independents rather than as party representatives.
+To discourage political infighting between parties, which paralyzed decision-making and led to a crisis over two rival prime ministers in May, candidates must run as independents rather than as party representatives.

 LOW TURNOUT?